Wondering how you can get the best broadband deal? Take a look at the six steps below to see how you can save on your

 Finding The Best Broadband Deal

 None of us would be here without the Internet.
 Literally.
 We could now be doing something useful like watching the TV instead of reading this.
 It has developed so much over the last 20 years that it’s got to the point that it is now close to impossible to live without.
 From finding the best deals to ordering food or doing the kid’s homework, I cannot remember the last day I didn’t go online.
 The broadband companies know how important it is to us and charge accordingly.
-And figures show that your broadband bill will rise by £234 per year when your contract finishes, so it’s important to find the best deals.
+And figures show that your broadband bill will rise by £234 per year when your contract finishes, so it’s important to look for a good deal.

 So here is a six-step guide to help you along the way in choosing a new provider.